 Nominee – Wahed (TT) Nominees Limited, a private limited company registered in England and Wales with company number 15145665.

 Offer - The seeking of investment funds by a Fundraising Company.

-Proposals Phase – Has the meaning given in clause 4.3.2
+Restricted Investor - Has the meaning given to it in COBS 4.12A.22R(1).

 Security Details - Any username and password necessary for you to access the Platform.

-Wallet - the facility on the Platform to view Investments and money held.
+Wallet - The facility on the Platform to view Investments and money held.